vimeo/vimeo-unity-sdk/README.md

  You're all set!
 Press play and you should now see your Vimeo video streaming in your app.

-## Future support
+# Future support
 We do not support the following features yet, but we hope to in the near future:

-  - **In progress:** Real-time & offline video capture and uploading to Vimeo
+#### Streaming
-  - Adaptive video playback (HLS/DASH).
+* Adaptive video playback (HLS/DASH).
 The `VimeoPlayer` component does allow you to set your streaming quality preference.
-  - Vimeo Live streaming playback & publishing
+* Vimeo Live streaming playback & publishing

+#### Recording

+# Questions
+For questions and support, [ask on StackOverflow](https://stackoverflow.com/questions/ask/?tags=vimeo).

 # Help & Contributing
-There are many ways you can contribute.
+Questions, comments, concerns?
 Make pull requestss or report bugs and make feature requests via a [GitHub issue](https://github.com/vimeo/unity-vimeo-player/issues).

+# Thanks
+Big thanks to the Unity teams building [MediaEncoder](https://docs.unity3d.com/2018.1/Documentation/ScriptReference/Media.MediaEncoder.html), [GenericFrameRecorder](https://github.com/Unity-Technologies/GenericFrameRecorder), and [SkyboxPanoramicShader](https://github.com/Unity-Technologies/SkyboxPanoramicShader) which this is built on top of.